 This medication blocks the action of progesterone, a hormone needed to sustain a developing pregnancy.
 This causes the uterine lining to thin and the pregnancy to detach from the uterine wall.

 The second medication will be given to the patient to take home.
 The physician will instruct the patient on how and when to use this medication.
 The second medication causes the uterus to contract, which aids in expelling the pregnancy.

 On the morning you choose to start the second medication (AT LEAST twenty-four (24) hours after taking the 1st medication by mouth, NOT EXCEEDING seventy-two (72) hours after taking the 1st medication by mouth) do the following:

-2.Using your finger, insert (2) tablets into your vagina (back to back) as far back as possible.
-While laying down you will then place (1) tablet in each side of your cheeks.
-So (2) tablets total in your mouth.
+2.Using your finger, insert (2) tablets into your vagina as far back as possible.
+While laying down you will then place (1) tablet in each side of your cheeks (buccally).
+That will be (2) tablets total in your mouth.
 Let those (2) tablets dissolve for at least 30 minutes before you swallow the medication.

 3. You have to remain laying down for at least TWO hours after placing the tablets vaginally so they can fully absorb.
 This is extremely important to the process.

 For most women bleeding and cramping will begin anywhere from thirty (30) minutes to four (4) hours after you insert/swallow the tablets.
 On average, the heavy cramping, bleeding, and passing of blood clots, will generally last between twenty-four (24) to forty-eight (48) hours, then will taper off like a period over the next two weeks.

 - Do not use a tampon

 - Please use Maxi Pads or something else that would not require to be inside the vagina